 Materials for men’s chunky ribbed crochet hat (unisex design)

-- category 5 yarn- find size on the yarn label) 140-160 yards depending on brand .
+- category 5 or 6 yarn- (find size on the yarn label) 140-160 yards depending on brand .
 Yarn shown is I love this chunky yarn in French Blue

 - Tapestry needle